flax-lang/flax/docs/LanguageReference.md

 Int32, Uint32
 Int64, Uint64
 Float32, Float64
-Void                // (which is not really a type)
+Bool                // (which is not really a type)
 ```

 Note that integer literals are 'Int64' by default.
 They will be automatically casted if possible.